Thertzlor/Revenant/wiki/Macros/Sequence_Macro.md

 * **true** = Cancels any other running sequences before playing.
 * **"exclusive"** = Cancels other running sequences and runs in "exclusive" mode, meaning it can't be cancelled and blocks all input.
 * **"exclusivePause"** = Runs in exclusive mode, but other sequences continue playing after this sequence ends.

+This option has no effect for sequence macros that are nested within another sequence.

 The default value of this option is set according to the [defaultThreadInterrupt]() configuration.